 The Solomon Islands signed the Rome Statute on the 3rd of December 1998 but have not ratified it.
-They have incorporated some of the crimes under domestic law, such as genocide.
+They have incorporated some of the crimes under domestic law, such as genocide which is defined in Article 52, Part VII of the Solomon Island Penal Code, Offences against Public Order.